 Bio

-Maritza Louis, a member of the Syilx/ Secwépemc Nations from the Okanagan/ Shuswap regions of BC, Canada, and is a Visual Development Modeler/ Concept Sculptor with over 18 years of experience in Feature Animation, Game, VFX and Cinematics.
+Maritza Louis, a member of the Syilx/ Secwépemc Nations from the Okanagan/ Shuswap regions of BC, Canada, and is a Visual Development Modeler/ Concept Sculptor with over 19 years of experience in Feature Animation, Game, VFX and Cinematics.
 Her affinity for the visual medium and character development has driven her pursuit of new methods of technical expression within the CG industry.
-Maritza’s portfolio of work includes contributions to titles like Grand Theft Auto V, Sausage Party, Spiderman: Homecoming, Ghostbusters, and DC League Of Super-Pets.
+Maritza’s portfolio of work includes contributions to titles like GTA V, Spiderman: Into the Spider-Verse, Sausage Party, Spiderman: Homecoming, Ghostbusters, DC League Of Super-Pets, Hill Agency: PURITYdecay, Kizazi Moto: Generation Fire

 Maritza celebrated a team win in 2018 with an Academy Award for Best Animated Feature Film for Spiderman: Into the Spider-Verse.
 The work she completed for the film utilised ground-breaking technology, with multiple animation styles employed in one narrative.